Shooting at Philadelphia International Airport garage kills 1 police officer and wounds another

 The other officer was in stable condition.
 He is 60 years old and has 20 years with the police department, Stanford said.
 Both were assigned to the airport unit.

+Police said suspects in the shooting fled in a stolen Dodger Durango, which was being sought, the Philadelphia Inquirer reported.
+The same model of car dropped off an 18-year-old man, who had two gunshot wounds and was pronounced dead there, the paper said.

-At about the same time, a private car took someone to the hospital where they died.
-That person was “very similar to the suspect description” but investigators hadn’t confirmed the person’s involvement, Stanford said.
+That person was “very similar to the suspect description” but investigators hadn’t confirmed his involvement, Stanford said.

+The shooting took place in the garage for the airport's Terminal D, which was temporarily closed during the initial investigation but later reopened.

 Stanford noted that the shooting came only a week after three officers were shot and wounded while responding to a call.